A year on, a small Ohio town is recovering from a fiery train derailment but health fears persist - The Boston Globe

 Advertisement

 Dozens of chemicals spilled and caught fire after 38 cars careened off the tracks on Feb.
 3, 2023.
-Federal investigators have said the derailment was likely caused by an overheated bearing that got as hot as 253 degrees F (122.8 C) above the outside air temperature before trigging an alarm, but the crew didn’t have enough warning to stop the train.
+Federal investigators have said the derailment was likely caused by an overheated bearing that got as hot as 253 degrees F above the outside air temperature before triggering an alarm, but the crew didn’t have enough warning to stop the train.

 Another early health study being done in town by the University of Kentucky’s Dr. Erin Haynes offers some encouraging results.
 Haynes said blood tests performed on a handful of residents last summer revealed that none had alarming levels of the cancer-causing dioxins that were feared to be released when the chemicals burned.